 RENOVATE YOUR FAITH: God’s Handiwork

-Every time I refinish a piece of furniture, I am reminded of the makeover God does in the life of every single one of His children on a regular basis.
+Every time I refinish a piece of furniture, I am reminded of the makeover God does in the life of every single one of His children regularly.

 From the time that I asked Him to forgive me of my sin and come into my life, He set a process in motion in which He has been intimately involved.
 This process is called redemption, where He uses my brokenness to transform me and teach me to depend on Him.